subquery/subql/docs/create/mapping.md

 }
 ```

-### Third-party library
+### Third-party libraries

 Due to the limitations of the virtual machine in our sandbox, currently we only support third-party libraries written by **CommonJS**.

-If a library is depends on any modules in **ESM** format, the virtual machine will not be able to compile and return the outcome.
+If a library is depends on any modules in **ESM** format, the virtual machine will compile and return the outcome.